awsdocs/amazon-redshift-developer-guide/doc_source/nested-data-restrictions.md

 + `(NOT) IN` is not supported\.
 + The maximum nesting depth for all nested types is 100\.
 This restriction applies to all file formats \(Parquet, ORC, Ion, and JSON\)\.
 + Aggregation subqueries that access nested data can only refer to `arrays` and `maps` in their `FROM` clause, not to an external table\.
++ Querying the pseudocolumns of nested data in a Redshift Spectrum table is not supported\.
+For more information, see [Pseudocolumns](c-spectrum-external-tables.md#c-spectrum-external-tables-pseudocolumns)\.